CognitiveComputationLab/cogmods/syllogistic/WCS_Syllogistic_Model/README.md

 - [Costa, Dietz, Hölldobler, Ragni (2017).
 A Computational Logic Approach to Human Syllogistic Reasoning](https://pdfs.semanticscholar.org/b51c/c0b9d6e37ee78d8bd3587bcc1bc5412df51f.pdf)
 - [Dietz, Hoelldobler, Moerbitz (2017).
 The Syllogistic Reasoning Task: Reasoning Principles and Heuristic Strategies in Modeling Human Clusters](https://link.springer.com/chapter/10.1007/978-3-030-00801-7_10)

 Altogether, the model uses 6 basic and 4 advanced reasoning princples to encode and solve syllogistic reasoning tasks (for further information, the princples are explained in detail in the according papers).
 The 6 basic principles are used for every subject and task, whereas the advanced principles are only activated if they can predict the subject´s answers (usage of the adapt-function of CCOBRA-models).
 For every subject, an array of counters keeps track of the most successfull principle combinations to predict the answers of the current subject.
-For every new task, the principle combination which has been the most successfull so far, is selected, in order to adapt the model to the current subject.
+For every new task, the principle combination which has been the most successfull so far, is selected for calculating a prediction, in order to adapt the model to the current subject.

 ## Prerequisites

 The code works with python 3.7.
 Used libraries: ccobra, random, operator, pandas